Juairia2020/Algorithm-Analysis/Shortest Path Algorithms/Dijkstra/Analysis.md

 - The number of shortest paths may be exponential.
 - `long long` should be used for very large edge weights or accumulated distances.

-## 7. When to Use It

-Dijkstra's algorithm is a good choice when:

-- Shortest paths are required from a **single source**.
-- All edge weights are **non-negative**.
-- The graph is relatively sparse.
-- Efficient shortest-path computation is required.
-- An `O(E log V)` solution is acceptable.

 For graphs containing negative edge weights, **Bellman-Ford** is more appropriate.

 For finding shortest paths between **all pairs** of vertices, **Floyd-Warshall** or **Johnson's algorithm** may be more appropriate.